selimyanat/cola-day/README.md

 Coladay is a self-contained CRUD application based on **Spring Boot** that runs an embedded servlet container running by default on port 8080 that expose a **REST API**.
-The following is a list of the most important libraries used to develop this application:
+The following is a list of the most important technologies used to develop this application:

  - [Spring boot](https://spring.io/projects/spring-boot): Simple and rapid framework to create simple and web based applications.
  - [Spring data rest](https://projects.spring.io/spring-data-rest/): Spring library that analyzes the entity repositories and expose them as REST resources.